 Certified Medical Assistant

-Provides medical and office support services to Behavioral Health Medical Professional (BHMP) and Registered Nurses (RN) within CODAC clinical settings.
+Provides medical and office support services to Behavioral Health Medical Professional (BHMP), Primary Care Physician and other medical professionals within CODAC clinical settings.

 Essential Duties and Responsibilities:

 - Coordinates the delivery of integrated care services to members, in collaboration with clinical and other staff to address the member’s needs.

 - Performs integrated healthcare assessment and annual assessment updates.

 - Assists in development, implementation and revision of integrated service plans; assures that services provided are specified in the integrated service plan and monitors progress toward treatment goals, crisis plans and coordinating of adult recovery teams.